loskutov/deadbeef-lyricbar/README.md

 In addition, if your tracks don't contain enough metadata, external lyrics providers can be used (see plugin preferences, the script launch command can use the whole [DeaDBeeF title formatting](https://github.com/DeaDBeeF-Player/deadbeef/wiki/Title-formatting-2.0) power, it's supposed to output the lyrics to stdout).
 However, I recommend tools like [beets](https://github.com/beetbox/beets) to have the lyrics inside the tracks' metadata.

+## Development Status
+The plugin is now abandoned, as DeaDBeeF developers act agressively towards Russian-speaking users (see [the related commit](https://github.com/DeaDBeeF-Player/deadbeef/commit/d68495890fab7e3ac63674df72d8de82a592d78f)).
+Besides, I haven't been actively developing it lately anyways.
+Hopefully, the archived version of the plugin is usable enough, though.